 - Careers Information: Providing students with objective and factual information on education and training opportunities, occupations, labour market information etc…

 - Student Research: Independent student research is encouraged at every stage of their time in Temple Carrig.
 A Career Skills module at Junior Cycle encourages the development of students’ research skills to ensure they are fully equipped with the necessary research skills when applying for college courses at senior cycle.
+At Senior Cycle, all students work on the Reach+ Career and College Preparation Programme in the career guidance classes.
+This online programme commences in TY until 6th year.
+Each student has their own career portfolio which can be accessed both in school and at home with parents.
+This is an excellent resource that students can use to assist them when the time comes to choosing college courses in 6th Year.

 - CAO/College Application: Helping students to prepare for application to Third Level Institutions and Colleges of Further Education when they are in 5th and 6th year is a major element of my role as Guidance Counsellor.
 Students who wish to apply to UK Colleges through UCAS or colleges abroad are also given every assistance.